caballeroac/azure_wrf/README.md

 em_seabreeze2d_x (2d ideal case)
 em_scm_xy (1d ideal case)
 ```
 For this purpose we are going to compile WRF for real cases.
-Compilation should take about 10 minutes.
+Compilation should take about 20-30 minutes.
 The ongoing compilation can be checked.
-Edit line 477 and increase 20 to 80 for faster complilation
 ```
 $ ./compile em_real >& compile.log &
 $ tail -f compile.log